Being slow to react can derail a career at the best of times

-Wolfe made headlines earlier today when he announced his resignation.
+Wolfe made headlines in 2015 when he announced his resignation.
 He had little choice.
 In a state that’s been ripped apart for more than a year after a white police officer shot a black 18-year-old in Ferguson, Wolfe’s been accused of indifference to the hostility facing Mizzou’s black students.

 Whether he actually is indifferent may be up for debate.
 But one thing’s for sure: He’s been too slow to act and react, too slow to make decisions, and too slow to communicate his thoughts at every stage of this controversy.

 It’s a mistake that’s easy to make.
 As the former president of The American Society of Journalists and Authors (ASJA), I’ve made it myself.
 Being slow to react can derail a career at the best of times.
 Being slow to react during a time of crisis almost always leads to dire consequences.

 For Wolfe and everyone else, here are some reasons it’s essential to make leadership decisions quickly:

 It’s human nature to think that conditions don’t change, and that whatever you have to decide can wait a few hours, days, or weeks until you’ve given the question thorough consideration.